 The Audit Committee considers annually and pre-approves 100% of audit services expenditures, including audit review and attest services, and pre-approves the nature, extent, and cost of all non-audit services provided by Brown Edwards.
-The following table sets forth the aggregate fees billed or expected to be billed by Brown Edwards for the years ended September 30, 2022 and 2021:
+The following table sets forth the aggregate fees billed or expected to be billed by Brown Edwards for the years ended September 30, 2023 and 2022:

-2022 2021
+2023 2022

-Audit Fees \$ 212,000 \$ 182,407
+Audit Fees \$ 214,161 \$ 212,000

-Tax Fees 36,263 45,850
+Tax Fees 34,409 36,263

-All Other Fees 57,583 47,914
+All Other Fees 80,922 57,583

-Total Fees \$ 305,846 \$ 276,171
+Total Fees \$ 329,492 \$ 305,846

-Audit Fees include services performed by Brown Edwards related to the audit of the financial statements and quarterly reviews for the years ended September 30, 2022 and 2021.
+Audit Fees include services performed by Brown Edwards related to the audit of the financial statements and quarterly reviews for the years ended September 30, 2023 and 2022.
 Tax Fees include services rendered for federal and state income tax return preparation and other tax strategy consultation.
-All Other Fees includes services rendered in conjunction with audits of the Company's employee benefit plans and other general purposes.
-All services provided by Brown Edwards in 2022 and 2021 were pre-approved by the Audit Committee.
+All Other Fees includes services rendered in conjunction with audits of the Company's employee benefit plans, comfort letters and other general purposes.
+All services provided by Brown Edwards in 2023 and 2022 were pre-approved by the Audit Committee.

-Based on the Audit Committee's review of Brown Edwards' report to the Audit Committee and discussions with management and Brown Edwards, the Audit Committee recommended to the Board of Directors, and the Board approved, the inclusion of the audited financial statements in the Company's Annual Report on Form 10-K for the fiscal year ended September 30, 2022, for filing with the SEC.
+Based on the Audit Committee's review of Brown Edwards' report to the Audit Committee and discussions with management and Brown Edwards, the Audit Committee recommended to the Board of Directors, and the Board approved, the inclusion of the audited financial statements in the Company's Annual Report on Form 10-K for the fiscal year ended September 30, 2023, for filing with the SEC.
+A representative of Brown Edwards is expected to attend the Annual Meeting, and will have a chance to speak or respond to appropriate questions.